Ashley-Furniture/working-session/readme.md

 Create a simple todo REST api that will fulfill the following:

 Given a Todo
-When the Object doesn't exist
+When the Object doesn't exist in the database
 Then the Todo should be written to a database

 Given a Todo
 When the Object exists in the database
-Then the Todo Should be Updates in the database
+Then the Todo should be updated in the database

 Given a Request for a Todo by Id
 When the Object exists in the database
-Then the Todo should retun the Object
+Then the Todo should return the Object

 Given a Request for a Todo by Id
 When the Object doesn't exit in the database
-Then the Todo should return an Error
+Then the Todo should return an error

 Given a Todo
 When the Object is marked as `Complete`